 After that, open Dashlane and go to the Extensions menu.
 On macOS, you'll need to go to the Dashlane menu and select Install browser extensions in the menu bar at the top of the screen.

 Choose Manage Chrome Extension in the list.
 This will let you install the extension in Chrome.
 It will open up Chrome and from here, you can click on the Go to Web Store button and follow the steps there in order to add the extension to Chrome.

 The extension should be up and running now.

 Check that Dashlane is working in Chrome

 To check that your extension is properly working, please visit any website on which you used to have Dashlane autofill your information.
-Below we took live.com (for Outlook) as an example.
+Below is an example of what you should expect.

-You should see two impalas in the login form.
+You should see two Dashlane D icons in the login form.

-If you do not see anything in the fields, please check that your Dashlane icon is enabled and active and press CTRL R (Windows) or CMD R (Mac OS X) to refresh the page.
+If you do not see anything in the fields, please check that your Dashlane extension is enabled and active and press CTRL R (Windows) or CMD R (Mac OS X) to refresh the page.

-In our example, these impalas will be blue if you already have an Outlook account, or gray if you do not have one.
+In our example, the Dashlane D icons will be dark green if you already have an Outlook account, or gray if you do not have one.
 For more about the significance of the Dashlane icon colors, please refer to this guide.